sonic-net/SONiC/doc/voq/lag_hld.md

 *  Every LAG needs to be created in SAI of all of the asics in the system.
 This is irrespective of which asic the member ports of a LAG "belong" to.
 *  The active member port list for each LAG should be the same in the SAI instance of every asic.
 *  LAG members can be added and deleted at runtime.
 Any update to the member port list of any LAG must be propagated to all of the SAI instances.
-*  The chnages made to SAI for VOQ support allow the member port list for a LAG to be specified as a list of system ports
+*  The changes made to SAI for VOQ support allow the member port list for a LAG to be specified as a list of system ports
 *  SAI allows the application layer to specify a "LAG_ID" (SAI_LAG_ATTR_SYSTEM_PORT_AGGREGATE_ID) as part of LAG creation.
 For a given LAG - the same value must be used on all the SAI instances.

 ## 2.3 High Level Proposal
 The high level proposal is described here.
 The details are in the sections that follow.
 Each asic SONiC instance is responsible for LAG and LAG member ports that belong to that asic.
-Among other things this includes processing the configuration and keeping the application database updated with each LAG and its member port list.
+Among other things this includes processing the configuration and keeping the application database updated with each LAG and its active member port list.
+*  The LAG configuration for an asic is limited to those LAGs which have its own network ports as members.
 *  Two new tables are defined and are a part of the Centralized Database CHASSIS_APP_DB.
 They are - "System LAG Table" and "System LAG Membership Table"
 *  The "System LAG Table" has an attribute called the "system_lag_id".
-*  Two new tables are defined and are a part of the Centralized Database CHASSIS_APP_DB.
-They are - "System LAG Table" and "System LAG Membership Table"
 *  The SONiC network stack instance associated with an asic updates the entries in these tables for LAG and LAG Members that are controlled by that asic.
 *  All of the asic SONiC instances subscribe to these two tables and receive updates for remote LAG and LAG membership changes.
 These updates are programmed into the asic via the SAI APIs.
 Please note that the only per asic SONiC components that are aware of a remote LAG are SWSS and SYNCD.
 Other components (like teamd for example) are only aware of local LAG.